dansmyers/AI/5-Decision_Trees/Notes/3-Information_Gain.md

 ### Step 4: Repeat for other candidate splits

 The method considers other options it might split on and evaluates the information gain of each one.
-Repeat the steps above for the `Has Bread?` variable and see what gain you obtain?
+Repeat the steps above for the `Has Bread?` variable and see what gain you obtain.
 Which variable is the better split?

 Tip: You should get about .8571 for the weighted entropy of the split, for a gain of .1281.